Password Recovery Techniques

 Catalyst 1800

-To recover a lost password on the Catalyst 1800, first look at the left side of the Catalyst 1800 switch.
+Look at the left side of the Catalyst 1800 switch.
 There should be two red switches located side by side inside the left cover.
-The red switch located nearer to the front of the Catalyst 1800 is the NMI switch.
+The red switch nearer to the front is the NMI switch.
+Press the NMI switch 3 times within the first 30 seconds of power-up.
+This will reset the password back to the default value of “public”.

 Catalyst 2600